microsoft/moaw/HOW_TO_USE.md

 ## 📚 Browse the content

-The easiest way to browse the available content is to visit the [website](https://aka.ms/moaw).
+The easiest way to browse the available content on the [website](https://aka.ms/moaw/catalog).

 ## 👩‍🏫 Conduct a workshop